ravener/brawlstars.js/README.md

 ## License
 BrawlStars Wrapper is released under the [MIT License](LICENSE)

-This is an unofficial wrapper and I do not own the name Brawl Stars in any way.
+This is an unofficial wrapper.
+We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Supercell, or any of its subsidiaries or its affiliates.